Band gap analysis and carrier localization in cation-disordered ZnGeN$_2$: Conclusion

 \section{Conclusion}

 In this work we examined the effect of cation disorder on the density and localization of electronic states in \ch{ZnGeN2}.
+The band gap of the system decreases significantly with decreasing degree of order from 3.5 eV for an ordered system to effectively 0 eV for strongly disordered systems.
 From non-dilute, disordered, but non-random structures with a significant degree of SRO, we calculated the DOS and the IPR of the material as a function of LRO and SRO, extracting band gaps as a function of both order parameters.
 We discussed the problem of defining the band gap in disordered materials and the ambiguities associated with the differentiation between defects and band states.
 While the topic deserves further discussion in the community, we used the IPR as a variable threshold for this separation.

-The band gap of the system decreases significantly with decreasing degree of order from 3.5 eV for an ordered system to effectively 0 eV for strongly disordered systems.
-This sizable change in the gap raises the question of how we differentiate band gaps and defect levels in disordered solids as the gap-closing states are highly localized.
-To address this question, we evaluated the band gaps as a function of a localization threshold above which states are classified as defect rather than band states.

 Localized, occupied states are caused by N with Zn-rich coordination.
 Isolated conduction band states attributed to cations are much less localized and occur independent of the cations' second shell coordination environment.
 Our findings in \ch{ZnGeN2} show a strong tendency for localized defect states to form at all order parameters other than the ground state, which could detrimentally impact carrier recombination in a \ch{ZnGeN2}-based device.
 This result indicates that SRO is important for inhibiting carrier localization, which corroborates recent findings in \ch{ZnSnN2:ZnO} with perfect SRO \cite{pan2020perfect}.
-Whereas in \ch{ZnSnN2:ZnO}, this perfect SRO phase can exist with long-range disorder, the direct relationship between SRO and LRO in \ch{ZnGeN2} means that both SRO and LRO are needed to minimize localization and non-radiative recombination in this system.
+Whereas in \ch{ZnSnN2:ZnO}, this perfect SRO phase can exist with long-range disorder, the direct relationship between SRO and LRO in \ch{ZnGeN2} means that LRO is a necessary, although not sufficient, requirement to minimize localization and non-radiative recombination in this system.